dirkjbreeuwer/ai_podcast/docs/tdd.md

 #### Data Structures:

 - **Article**:
-  - **Description**: Holds attributes like URL, title, content, and associated metadata of each scraped article.
+  - **Description**: Holds attributes like URL, title, text, and associated metadata of each scraped article.
   - **Relationships**: Serves as the primary data type for the downstream storage and processing modules.

 #### Classes/Interfaces: